Social media strategy for freight forwarders

 To start your forwarder’s social media strategies in the most effective way, the first step is to define your personas.

 - Personas are fictional characters, created to represent the different types of customers you have in your forwarder company.
+Built by demographic and psychographic factors.

 For example, at Parnity, we have 3 types of personas: